GoodSanta7/qmk_firmware/keyboards/keychron/q2/rev_0111/keymaps/santa/readme.md

 ## Problems
 * VIA is **NOT** supported.
 Enabling VIA will somehow crash the keyboard.
-* Even though the default color of `FN_LAYER_COLOR` is set as orange, it appears as yellow in reality.
-* The default settings `caps_lock_light_alphas = true` and `fn_layer_color_enable = true` do not work as intended.
-* The settings cannot be saved, that is, when a cable is disconnected and connected again to the keyboard, previous settings on the Caps Lock and Fn layer will lost.
+* The settings cannot be saved, that is, when a cable is disconnected and connected again to the keyboard, previous settings on the Caps Lock and Fn layer will be lost.
+This is due to the fact that EEPROM is not officially [supported](https://github.com/Keychron/qmk_firmware/pull/35#issuecomment-1140593458) for Q2 now.
+Keychron has its work-around in its own [branch](https://github.com/Keychron/qmk_firmware/tree/playground/keyboards/keychron/q2).
-* The latency to turn on the lights of Q2 is a bit high when connected with a cable.